Khalifa Ben Asker's revolt: Revolt

 By February, a second Italian column led by Major Voglino re-established itself in Ghadames, pushing General Octave Meynier, commander of the Oasis territory, to redirect his troops toward the Ajjer region.
 French forces supplied arms and ammunition to the Italians despite having instructions to limit military aid to Ghadames.

-In June, Ouazzane and Sinaoun are evacuated, and the collapse at Kabaw costs the Italians 250 men and leaves the insurgents with 600 rifles and significant supplies.
-In July, Nalut is abandoned, with several hundred Italians killed and the commander of the garrison, Major Ghisoni, taken prisoner with 130 men.
+In June, Ouazzane and Sinaoun were evacuated, and a defeat at Kabaw cost the Italians 250 men and leaves the insurgents with 600 rifles and significant supplies.
+In July, Nalut was abandoned, with several hundred Italians killed and the commander of the garrison, Major Ghisoni, taken prisoner with 130 men.

-On July 19, the Italians evacuate Ghadames for the second time, leaving Tunisia.
-At the end of the month, the significant garrison of Zuwarah (3,000 men) abandons the city to the insurgents.
-By the summer of 1915, the Italians only control Tripoli and its surroundings.
+On July 19, the Italians evacuated Ghadames for the second time, leaving Tunisia.
+At the end of the month, the significant garrison of Zuwarah (3,000 men) abandoned the city to the insurgents.
+By the summer of 1915, the Italians only controlled Tripoli and its surroundings.

-Khalifa Ben Asker, unable to secure the return of his brother Amor and the detainees at Douz, nor the authorization for his troops to come and resupply at the border market of Ben Gardane, attacks the Tunisian border posts with the help of German and Ottoman officers.
-At the same time, the populations of Southern Tunisia begin to take up arms against the French.
+Khalifa Ben Asker, unable to secure the return of his brother Amor and the detainees at Douz, nor the authorization for his troops to come and resupply at the border market of Ben Gardane, attacked the Tunisian border posts with the help of German and Ottoman officers.
+At the same time, the population of Southern Tunisia begin to take up arms against the French.

-On September 15, 1915, after a clash near Dehiba, French troops cross the border and meet 600 Tripolitanians at Ouazzane.
-Several battles take place between Dehiba and Oum Souigh.
+On September 15, 1915, after a clash near Dehiba, French troops crossed the border and met 600 Tripolitanians at Ouazzane.
+Several battles took place between Dehiba and Oum Souigh.